Headaches in children factsheet

 • developing coping strategies for pain.

-Psychologists can also give advice to caregivers on supporting children with headaches and persistent pain.
+Psychologists can also advise parents and carers on how to support children with persistent headaches and pain.

 Disclaimer